-Eventually, supply will, or may, get to a point where it intersects the blue line at the IOER rate, point B. That point is the minimum quantity of reserves at which the Fed can operate a floor monetary policy framework.
+Eventually, supply will, or may, get to a point where it intersects the dashed line at the IOER rate, point B. That point is the minimum quantity of reserves at which the Fed can operate a floor monetary policy framework.
 Any smaller, and the federal funds rate would be above the floor.
 No one knows where that point is.
 I think it will be at a high level, perhaps not that far below where we are now, for reasons I will discuss in a minute.
 But really, we are all just waiting and observing.
-A number of the costs of a floor-based system go up with the minimum necessary size of the balance sheet, so knowing where that point is will help the Fed decide about its framework.
+A number of the costs of a floorbased system go up with the minimum necessary size of the balance sheet, so knowing where that point is will help the Fed decide about its framework.

 Even further to the left, point A is where the supply curve hits the demand curve right in between the discount rate and the IOER rate.
 That is the supply consistent with a corridor system.
-Prior to the crisis, that level was about \$15 billion, with only \$1-2 billion in excess reserves.
-No one knows where that point is now either, although I suspect it is quite low for reasons I will discuss.
+Prior to the crisis, that level was about \$15 billion, with only \$1 billion to